mattermost-community/mattermost-plugin-webex/README.md

 Mattermost Webex Cloud Plugin

 Start and join voice calls, video calls and use screen sharing with your team members via Cisco Webex Meetings.
+(We do not support Cisco Webex Teams)

 Once enabled, clicking a meeting icon in a Mattermost channel invites team members to join a Webex meeting, hosted using the credentials of the user who initiated the meeting.